Doctorate in Psychology Degree Programs

-The University of Denver (DU) has offered its PsyD program since 1976 that has been accredited by the APA since 1979, making it one of the oldest accredited programs in the country.
-Over time, the Graduate School of Professional Psychology has developed several unique features and specializations within the program.
-For example, all students are required to take a four-course module on multiculturalism and choose a specialty area, such as Military Psychology, Forensic Psychology, Latinx Psychology, and Perinatal to Five Mental Health.
+First offered in 1976, the University of Denver’s (DU) PsyD program has been accredited by the APA since 1979, making it one of the oldest accredited programs in the country.
+Over time, the Graduate School of Professional Psychology developed several unique features and specializations within the program.
+For example, all students are required to take a four-course module on multiculturalism and choose a specialty area, such as Military Psychology, Forensic Psychology, Treatment of Women, and Dynamic Psychotherapy.
 At the beginning of the program, students are assigned a faculty mentor to assist them with academic matters as well as a clinical supervisor in placement.
-The 135-quarter credit program focuses on training students in four areas: coursework, clinical work, community-based clinical work, and mentorship.
-Courses cover a broad range of topics including theoretical foundations; biological, behavioral, and social development theories; research methodology; assessment and diagnosis; ethics; treatment; and diversity.
+The 135-quarter credit program covers topics including theoretical foundations; diagnosis and psychopathology; research methodology; effective therapeutic interventions; ethics; and individual and cultural diversity.
 It is also possible to take relevant courses from other departments in the university to supplement the PsyD curriculum.
 Rather than a dissertation, students must complete a doctoral paper, which can be research-based or another format, such as a case study.
 The university also offers various master’s-level degrees in psychology.